 Texas Undergraduate Law Review Journal

-When the founders of the Texas Undergraduate Law Review arrived at The University of Texas at Austin, they were immediately amazed by the boundless opportunities for students to explore their passions.
-However, among the numerous opportunities for research and exploration, each of them noticed that there was not an avenue through which students interested in law could seriously engage their interests - and so the Texas Undergraduate Law Review was born.
+When the founders of the organization arrived at the University of Texas at Austin, they were amazed by the opportunities available for undergraduate students.
+Among these opportunities for research and exploration, however, they found no avenue through which students considering law could seriously engage their interests.
+So, the Texas Undergraduate Law Review was born.

 Today, the journal continues to inspire new generations of undergraduate students to explore their interests in law and publish their work in a nationally reviewed journal.
 Many past members have attended the nation’s most prestigious law schools and secured federal clerkships, accepted job offers from industry-leading firms, and entered a variety of non-profit fields.

 The Texas Undergraduate Law Review thanks McMinn Law Firm , an Austin-based personal injury and car accident law firm, for its continued financial support.
 While the firm's contributions help the Texas Undergraduate Law Review underwrite some of its most important functions, the Texas Undergraduate Law Review retains full editorial autonomy over its journal and other publications.